jaim1n/Weather-Kitty/README.md

 Not going to license this since it uses copyrighted material (Hello Kitty).
 From [Sanrio's website](https://www.sanrio.com/pages/sanrio-intellectual-property-info):
 > *"—creating and redistributing digital content with Sanrio characters are also illegal.
 These include SVG artwork files like those intended for crafting purposes, creating clothing or other accessories to be used by digital game avatars or creating digital  icons or stamps for messaging purpose."*
+While this specific use isn't mentioned, I'd rather play it safe.

 ## TODO:
 ### `pytest` Error